jackmoody11/stockscore/README.rst

 they want to run.
 Then, this script takes care of the rest, showing which stocks performed best under the given tests.

-*Note: This README is a work in progress*

 Prerequisites
 ~~~~~~~~~~~~~